djbingham/fleet-secure/README.md

 # Fleet Secure
 **Work in Progress**

 This project aims to provide a containerised certificate authority that automatically generates and renews certificates for a CoreOS fleet.
 It extends Cloudflare's cfssl container, using cfssl commands to generate and inspect certificates.

+Currently a CA certificate and initial client-server certificate for Fleet must be generated in advance and pasted into the cloud config in order for Fleet to be able to start the systemd units.
+The can probably be overcome by starting the server in non-TLS mode so that Fleet can startup the required units to generate a CA and certificates before enabling TLS.
+This whole process can hopefully be automated through a one-shot systemd unit defined in the cloud config.

 ## Usage